WingTillDie/google_earth_time_zone/README.md

 # google_earth_time_zone
 Show time zone map on
-1. Google Earth in web browser, mobile, and desktop.
+1. Google Maps on mobile, and web.
-2. Google Maps on mobile, and web.
+2. Google Earth in web browser, mobile, and desktop, also shows time.

 The project is based on this file: http://www.barnabu.co.uk/files/kmz/timezone_clock.kmz

-It's modified to be cross-platform by adding time zone info in content of features, rather than just in title.
+It's modified to be cross-platform for Google Earth by adding time zone info in content of features, rather than just in title.

 ## Functions
 Have time zone overlay over the globe.